ℹ️ Never share your username or password. If anyone asks for them by email, text, or phone, it’s a scam.

-If you have a security breach, or suspected breach on a University device, user account, or system, you must inform the Helpdesk immediately.
+⚡Report any security breach or suspected breach on a University device, account, or system to the Helpdesk immediately.

 - Email security at Herts

-- Using technology to protect your devices and user accounts
+- Using technology to protect devices and accounts

 - do not click on any links or attachments